Drive (Star Trek: Voyager): Reception

-In 2001, Digital Spy noted that this episode focuses on the relationship between Tom and B'Elanna, and also involves a race in space.

-In 2017, Comic Book Resources ranked Tom and B'Elanna the sixth best romantic relationship of the Star Trek franchise.

-In 2021, SyFy said this was Tom Paris-centric episode, and praised it for exploring the rockier side of relationships as it delves into the Tom-B'Elanna romance.
+Digital Spy noted that this episode focuses on the relationship between Tom and B'Elanna, and also involves a race in space.
+Comic Book Resources ranked Tom and B'Elanna the sixth best romantic relationship of the Star Trek franchise.
+SyFy said this a was Tom Paris-centric episode, and praised it for exploring the rockier side of relationships as it delves into the Tom-B'Elanna romance.

+Keith R.A.
+DeCandido writing for Reactor said that the episode is "fine" because the idea of sports instead of war "is a good one" and a perfect role for Voyager was as a "neutral party (and provider of medical help)," noting it is what Voyager should've been doing more often (e.g., at the station near the Nekrit Expanse in "Fair Trade", and the Markonian Outpost in "Survival Instinct").
+However, he was critical of several other things, including Torres' line, "I kind of like the sound of Tom Torres" stating that in the "24th century" it was "absurd" to even be arguing whether the woman would take the last name of the man since even now in the real-world, the tradition "has been increasingly less common for the past fifty years or so."
+He summed up by saying that it was "a good premise...decently executed."

 Home media releases

 On December 21, 2003, this episode was released on DVD as part of a Season 7 boxset; Star Trek Voyager: Complete Seventh Season.